 Dry Day - means a non-wet day for Malibu Creek and Lagoon Bacteria TMDL WLA.
-A wet day is defined as a day with a 0.1 inch or more of rain and 3 days following the rain event is a non-wet day for Bacteria TMDL WLA.
+A wet day is defined as a day with a 0.1 inch or more of rain and 3 days following the rain event.

-Effect Concentration (EC) is a point estimate of the toxicant concentration that would cause an observable adverse effect (e.g., death, immobilization, or serious incapacitation) in a given percent of the test organisms, calculated from a continuous model (e.g., Probit Model).
-EC{25} is a point estimate of the toxicant concentration that would cause an observable adverse effect in 25 percent of the test organisms.
+Effect Concentration (EC) - means a point estimate of the toxicant concentration that would cause an observable adverse effect (e.g., death, immobilization, or serious incapacitation) in a given percent of the test organisms, calculated from a continuous model (e.g., Probit Model). $EC{25}$ is a point estimate of the toxicant concentration that would cause an observable adverse effect in 25 percent of the test organisms.